 It’s hard to imagine anything worse happening to a family.
 Losing a parent and a pillar of the community is horrible.
-There’s no easy thing about it.
-And when the driver at fault is barely insured, the additional financial burdens facing the family make it even harder for them to heal and move forward.
+There’s no easy thing about it. and when the driver at fault is barely insured, the additional financial burdens facing the family make it even harder for them to heal and move forward.

 Our goals as Ohio wrongful death attorneys are to help ease those burdens and help families begin to heal.